 On the other hand, your DSLR is going to specialize in photo and video alone.
 What’s more, most use SD cards, and they’re cheap and readily available.
 Shooting at high resolution, especially when it comes to video, takes up a fair amount of space.
 That said, it’s easy to equip yourself with enough SD cards to cater to your needs.

-Storage is a greater consideration for iOS devotees, as many Android devices offer expandable storage, while the iPhone does not (save for cloud storage).
+Storage is a greater consideration for iOS devotees, as many Android devices offer expandable storage, while the iPhone does not.
 If you own a smaller iPhone and you take a lot of photographs, a DSLR is going to save you a lot of headaches in terms of storage.

 Most smartphone camera apps are broadly similar to the auto function on a DSLR: good in most normal situations, at the cost of some close control.
 If you spend some time getting to know your DSLR, you’ll be able to produce any kind of photograph you want.
 However, there’s also simpler stuff that you can do with a decent camera that’s much more difficult to achieve on your phone.

 DSLRs offer a lot of control over focus, which lends itself to some cool techniques.
 It’s easy to manipulate depth of field, for example:

 Using a DLSR makes it easy to isolate a particular part of the scene.
 By zooming in and focusing on something close to me, I made the background blurry to direct the viewer’s attention to my subject.
 Using a standard smartphone focus just doesn’t offer the same capacity: the background blurred a little, but it’s nowhere near as effective.

 The only limits on your freedom to compose your shots and capture different tones and colors with a DSLR are your imagination and your surroundings.
 When you start introducing specialized lenses into the mix, it’s a real blank canvas.